Modernism in American Art and American Modernist Artists

-This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "Modernism in American Art."
+This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "Modernism in American Art and American Modernist Artists."
 Articles and essays specific to this topic published in TFAO's Resource Library are listed at the beginning of the section.
-Clicking on titles takes readers directly to these articles and essays.
-The date at the end of each title is the Resource Library publication date.

 Following online resources is information about offline resources including museums, DVDs, and paper-printed books, journals and articles.

 Articles and essays from Resource Library in chronological order: